leegee1080/GoblinRun/README.md

 # GoblinRun
-a simple roguelike to learn python
+a simple roguelike to learn python. and maybe make something fun.